“Live to eat or eat to live?”

 Lucky for me, my parents also wanted to give me a gift upon graduating.
 My first instinct was to ask for photography gear.
 Let’s be honest, since I started photography less than ten years ago, I’ve changed bodies five times (Canon Rebel XT, 60D, 1d mk iii, 1d mk iv, and a Canon 5d mk i).
 They wanted to offer me a gift that could stand the test of time.
 Now obviously knives are meant to last a lifetime, yet if you’ve been reading this, you know all I keep talking about is buying new knives and upgrading from Shun to hand-made Japanese works of art.
 That’s when it hit me!
 What do I love?
 Well a lot of things, mainly being a conservation-minded individual who longs to do fieldwork as a full-time biologist.
 What do I dislike very much?
 Using sh***y knives when I do fieldwork to get food ready for researchers alike.
 BINGO!!!
 My parents had offered me a generous spending cap, and somehow I spent every last penny buying a knife that was made only in 1 inimitable model.
 That’s right, Takeda made ONE knife only of this model and I have it.
 It cost almost 500$ for the shortest blade length I own sitting in at 76 mm.
 We all know what they say about size, “don’t let size fool you”.
 This is the sharpest knife I have ever owned.
 Made of Aogami Super Steel, it cuts like a dream making all produce feel like a puffy cloud of air.
 The green box elder handle often has me drooling over it.
 Basically, it’s a gift from the heavens and I don’t even believe in heaven.
 A sexy knife deserves a sexy shot of it.
 I took this picture in complete darkness light painting while trying to emphasize that smooth hagane line and the textured flat hira.
 Chris says Takeda has a cult-like following, I can see why and you may one day too (as I write this I am wearing a Takeda tee, I’ve never before both a tee from a knife company or smith until a few hours ago a Knife Wear in South Edmonton).
 This knife unlike the previous three were purchased from Chubo Knives and it was serious luck that I found it.
 My girlfriend who claims she isn’t into Japanese knives as much as I am gasps every time she sees this Takeda[…] now we’ve moved to Edmonton together.

-If you made it this far, chances are you are a knife fanatic as well whether you admit it or are still in the closet about it.
-Either way, you now know where my passion for sharp Japanese knives and cooking sprouted and what has led me to putting more and more money into these bad boys.
-Hopefully you’ve been able to learn a little bit about Japanese knives in the process though I could easily have gone into more detail.
-Details are for those that want them, for now, this is simply the story of my obsession!
+If you made it this far, chances are you are a knife fanatic as well.
+Whether you admit it or are still in the shadows.
+Either way, you now know where my passion for sharp Japanese knives and cooking sprouted, and what has led me to investing more and more money into these bad boys/girls.
+Hopefully, you’ve been able to learn a little bit about Japanese knives.
+I could easily have gone into more detail, contact me if you want a continuation.
+Details are for those that want them, for now, this is simply the story of my obsession with Japanese knives!